bjornekelund/rbnskew/webserver/README.md

 ?>
 ```

-You also need a script called `upload` that uploads the three files `rbnskew.txt`,
+The script `upload` that uploads the three files `rbnskew.txt`, `rbnref.txt`,
-`rbnref.txt`, and `rbnhist.txt` to the web host.
-This file is not included in the
+and `rbnhist.txt` to the web hostis not included in the repo since it
-repo since it unfortunately must contain sensitive information in plain text.
+unfortunately must contain sensitive information in plain text.

 For a hosting service supporting FTP, this file could look like this: